 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

 If you want to stop Osmolex ER (amantadine), talk with your provider.
-Don't stop taking this medication suddenly since this can raise your risk for side effects.
-Your provider can help you stop this medication safely by lowering your dose slowly over time.
+Don't stop taking Osmolex ER (amantadine) suddenly.
+Doing so can raise your risk for life-threatening withdrawal symptoms similar to neuroleptic malignant syndrome (NMS) such as fever, muscle rigidity, and confusion.
+Stopping treatment suddenly can also worsen PD symptoms.
+If you want to stop Osmolex ER (amantadine), your provider can help you do so safely by lowering your dose slowly over time.

 Osmolex ER (amantadine) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.